d3b4g/leonids/_posts/chainsaw.md

 #### Analyzing Smart Contract

-WeaponizedPing.json - A compiled Solidity smart-contract in JSON format WeaponizedPing.sol - .sol extention means its an Ethereum smart-sontract written in Solidity address.txt - Possibly an address on a blockchain where the contract is been deployed.
++ WeaponizedPing.json - A compiled Solidity smart-contract in JSON format
++ WeaponizedPing.sol - .sol extention, Ethereum smart-sontract written in Solidity
++ address.txt - Address on a blockchain where the contract is been deployed.

-**Lets take a look at the solidity code:**
+Lets take a look at the solidity code:

-WeaponizedPing.sol
+**WeaponizedPing.sol**

 ```python
 pragma solidity ^0.4.24;